schorschii/FsClock-Android/README.md

 - can be set as Android system screensaver ("DayDream") on smartphones and tablets
 - compatible with Android TV devices

+## Please Support the Development!
+**Do you like this app?
+Please consider supporting the development by purchasing the in-app purchase (which unlocks the advanced settings) in one of the App Stores listed above.**

+Open Source means free as "free speech" [but not as in "free beer"](https://en.wikipedia.org/wiki/Gratis_versus_libre).
+At first glance, it may not look like it, but even this "tiny" clock app takes a lot of time to maintain because of the quirks of different Android versions and devices in combination with auto text sizing and the DreamService implementation (FireTV!!!).

 ## Screenshots
 ![Screenshot](.github/screenshot.png)